Lolo Water and Wastewater System Improvements

 • Adding a redundant bioreactor and secondary clarifier

-The County is seeking public feedback to help determine whether to proceed with the creation of the RSID.
+The County is seeking public feedback on the creation of the new RSID.
 Members of RSID 8901 have the final say on the proposed improvements through a protest process.
 Comments can be left below.

 View the RSID Map and Boundary here.

-The water and wastewater system in Lolo has reached full capacity and no new connections are allowed.
+The system has reached full capacity, and no new connections are allowed.
 Additionally, the existing infrastructure has deficiencies that need to be addressed to ensure long-term reliability.
 The proposed improvements aim to resolve these deficiencies while also creating additional capacity for future growth.

-• Water System Deficiencies: If Well No. 3, the largest well, were to fail during peak demand, the system would struggle to provide enough water.
+• Water System Deficiencies: If well No. 3, the largest well, were to fail during peak demand, the system would struggle to provide enough water for household use and fire suppression.

 • Upsizing a key water main